Fort Lawton: World War II

 During World War II, at least 20,000 troops at a time were stationed at Fort Lawton, with more than 1 million troops passing through both before and after the war.
 It was the second-largest port of embarkation for US forces and material to the Pacific Theater during the war.

 The post was also used as a prisoner-of-war camp, with more than 1,000 Germans imprisoned there.
 Approximately 5,000 Italians were passed through en route to Hawaii for imprisonment.
 On August 15, 1944 an Italian POW, Guglielmo Olivotto, was found murdered at Fort Lawton after a night of rioting between Italian POWs and American soldiers.
 Twenty-eight African-American soldiers were later court-martialed, convicted of the crime, and sent to prison.
 They and their families challenged the convictions; after an investigation, the convictions were set aside in 2007.
 A formal army apology ceremony was held on July 26, 2008; officials also presented the relatives of former US soldiers and the two remaining survivors with years of back pay, following the overturn of their dishonorable discharges.

 On Memorial Day 1951, a grove of trees and monument honoring the war dead was dedicated near the post chapel.
 The Korean War brought a flurry of activity as troops headed to or returned from Korea were processed through Fort Lawton.
 In February 1953, the Fort Lawton Processing Center transferred half of its functions, the outbound tasks, to Fort Lewis (now called Joint Base Lewis McChord).
 Returnees continued to process through Fort Lawton.

 In 1960, the Air Force established a radar station at Fort Lawton.
 Additionally, Nike anti-aircraft missiles and Air Force radars were in use at Fort Lawton, but in 1968 the site was rejected for proposed defense upgrades.

+Native American occupation

-In 1970, the fort was occupied for three weeks in March by a group of Native Americans, led by Bernie Whitebear, asserting that the Native Americans had claim to the land that was surplus to requirements.
+In 1970, the fort was occupied for three weeks in March by a group of Native Americans, led by Bernie Whitebear, Ella Aquino, Sid Mills and Ramona Bennett, asserting that the Native Americans had claim to the land that was surplus to requirements.
 The Native Americans succeeded in garnering 40 acres of land and the establishment of the Daybreak Star Cultural Center, but 534 acre of the land was declared surplus by the Army in 1971.
 The property was transferred back to the city in 1972, and dedicated as Discovery Park in 1973.